Mexico Travel Warning in Perspective

 Something to think about before you read:

 The average homicide rate for the U.S. is 4.7 per 100,000 people.
 The homicide rate for US Nationals visiting Mexico in 2013 was 0.57 per 100,000.
-This means you are more than 8 times more likely to be murdered in your own country than on a trip to Mexico.
+This means you are about 8 times more likely to be murdered in your own home country than on a vacation to Mexico.

 By 2018 the Travel Industry is expected to be the #3 contributor to Mexico's Gross National Product.
 Today, Mexico is the #3 employer of persons in the travel industry with nearly 4 million participants, nearly 3 times that of the United States.
 Only India and China, much more populace nations, have more travel related jobs in their economies.